Philosophy of Søren Kierkegaard: Dread or anxiety

 For Kierkegaard's author, Vigilius Haufniensis, anxiety/dread/angst (depending on the translation and context) is unfocused fear.
 Haufniensis uses the example of a man standing on the edge of a tall building or cliff.
-From this height he can see all the possibilities of life.
-He's reflecting on what he could become if he only threw himself into the power of his own choice.
-As long as he stands there he stands at the crossroads of life, unable to make a decision and live within its boundaries.
+When the man looks over the edge, he experiences a focused fear of falling, but at the same time, the man feels a terrifying impulse to throw himself intentionally off the edge.
+That experience is anxiety because of our complete freedom to choose to either throw oneself off or to stay put.
 The mere fact that one has the possibility and freedom to do something, even the most terrifying of possibilities, triggers immense feelings of dread.
 Haufniensis called this our "dizziness of freedom."

 In The Concept of Anxiety, Haufniensis focuses on the first anxiety experienced by man: Adam's choice to eat from God's forbidden tree of knowledge or not.
 Since the concepts of good and evil did not come into existence before Adam ate the fruit, which is now dubbed original sin, Adam had no concept of good and evil, and did not know that eating from the tree was evil.
 What he did know was that God told him not to eat from the tree.
 The anxiety comes from the fact that God's prohibition itself implies that Adam is free and that he could choose to obey God or not.
 After Adam ate from the tree, sin was born.
 So, according to Kierkegaard, anxiety precedes sin, and it is anxiety that leads Adam to sin.
 Haufniensis mentions that anxiety is the presupposition for hereditary sin.

 However, Haufniensis mentions that anxiety is a way for humanity to be saved as well.
 Anxiety informs us of our choices, our self-awareness and personal responsibility, and brings us from a state of un-self-conscious immediacy to self-conscious reflection.
 (Jean-Paul Sartre calls these terms pre-reflexive consciousness and reflexive consciousness.)
-An individual becomes truly aware of his or her potential through the experience of dread.
+An individual becomes truly aware of their potential through the experience of dread.
 So, anxiety may be a possibility for sin, but anxiety can also be a recognition or realization of one's true identity and freedoms.